IvantheTricourne/IvantheTricourne.github.io/_posts/2019-04-03-the-welcome-party.md

 believe that the company should make a strong effort in making this a norm, and not just for a select, privileged few. _Everyone should feel incentive

-### _lights will guide you home_

 ![the walk back](/images/the-aftermath.jpg)

-Even if it's the last thing I do, I want to close the disparity.